 Course alerts are a way for your instructors to communicate with you and provide recommendations to you for improving your academic performance and/or for connecting to helpful academic resources (many of which are listed in this page).
 You may receive a course alert message from your instructor(s) if they notice that you may need some additional academic support.
 Whether you plan to follow your instructor’s recommendations for specific actions or connections to resources, be sure to respond to them (and to any outreach you receive regarding academic resources and support) so that they know you have the information you need - responding to outreach/offers of support is an important skill to build.

-The Disability Services Program (DSP) provides or facilitates a range of accommodations for students with a documented disability, including testing accommodations, alternate format texts and materials, course substitutions, peer-note taking, and more.
-Additionally, DSP works in concert with the Learning Effectiveness Program (LEP) to provide second language accommodations and more.
+Student Disability Services (SDS) provides or facilitates a range of accommodations for students with a documented disability, including testing accommodations, alternate format texts and materials, course substitutions, peer-note taking, and more.
+Additionally, SDS works in concert with the Learning Effectiveness Program (LEP) to provide second language accommodations and more.